-Beautiful Losers is an Indie Rock band from Johannesburg, South Africa.
+Beautiful Losers is a Rock band from Johannesburg, South Africa.

 When I first started Songsmiths, I contacted my former bandmate, Chris.
 I have always respected Chris’ talents as a songwriter, singer and guitarist and thought he might like to be involved in my new project as a mentor.
 Well, he did want to be involved, but as an artist as well as a teacher.

 Chris and I produced the Beautifuls’ first song, “Not Going Down” on our own.
-But we’re musicians and we wanted to bring these songs to life!
-So, I brought in long-time bandmate, Des and Des brought his two sons (Keegan and David) along to cover bass and keyboard duties and we had a band that was gigging around Joburg before COVID.
-The full band is on most of the other songs and it’s great to have their individual styles those tracks.
+But we’re musicians and we wanted to bring these songs to life.
+So, I brought in long-time bandmate, Des and Des brought his two sons (Keegan and David) along to cover bass and keyboard duties.
+We had a band and we gigged around Joburg until COVID descended upon the land.
+The full band is on most of the other songs here and it’s great to have their voices on the more recent tracks.
 Beauzers baby!

 Meet the Band

 Chris and I played together in a rock band (Chris James Band) several years ago that enjoyed some success locally (Songwriter’s Club, Roxy’s, Woodstock… anyone?).

 Des – Guitar, Harmonica, Backing Vocals